Codeup-Mirzakhani-Group1-NLP-Project/Codeup-Mirzakhani-GitHub-Scrape-NLP-Project/README.md

     * **Question 5.** INSERT_QUESTION_HERE?

-* Develop a Model to predict program language based on inut from GitHub Project Readme files.
+* Develop a Model to predict program language of space related projects using either Python, Javascript, Java, or C# based on input from GitHub Project Readme files.
     * Use drivers identified in explore to build predictive models of error using...
     * Evaluate models on train and validate data using RMSE (Root mean square Error)
     * Select the best model based on the least RMSE